 A Pediatrician may also recommend the test if they see telltale signs of allergies.
 These signs include nasal congestion, runny nose, watery eyes, sneezing, allergic “shiners” and itching of the nose, eyes or skin with no fever present.
 Many of our doctors are trained to treat children, as they are board certified in pediatrics as well as allergy/immunology.

-Our allergists diagnose allergies with the combination of an allergy skin test and patient medical history.
-Allergy skin testing is a simple series of tiny scratches on the back using a small instrument similar to a small plastic toothpick.
+Our allergists diagnose allergies in children with the combination of an allergy skin test or scratch test and patient medical history.
+Allergy skin testing involves a simple series of tiny scratches on the back using a small instrument similar to a small plastic toothpick.
 Each toothpick contains trace amounts of an allergen.
+We test for a variety of environmental allergens such as tree, weed, and grass pollen, as well as, pet dander and molds.
+If you have a specific allergen you would like to be tested for, please let our offices know when scheduling.
 After a nurse administers the test, reactions may take 15-20 minutes to appear.
 Typical reactions are mild and will cause a small, itchy bump like a mosquito bite.